Introducing Oni Shrine in Hirosaki, Aomori! What is the legend of the "hornless demon" that is passed down in Onizawa?

 The legend of the kind-hearted demon god of the Onizawa area

-When Yajuro's wife saw the demon, it disappeared, leaving only a hoe, a straw raincoat and a hat.
+When Yajuro's wife looked out, the demon disappeared, leaving only a hoe, a straw raincoat and a hat.
 The hoe and straw raincoat were then enshrined, marking the beginning of Oni Shrine.
-The hornless demon that saved the village is still spoken of as a "kind demon."
+The hornless demon who saved the village is still spoken of as a "kind demon."

 The place name "Onizawa" comes from the legend of the demon